desihub/desispec/doc/install.rst

 If you wish to run the pipeline on a cluster, also ensure that you have installed mpi4py (which obviously requires a working MPI installation).

-Installing Dependencies on a Personal Workstation
+Installing Dependencies on a Linux Workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For development, debugging, and small tests it is convenient to install the pipeline tools on a laptop or workstation.
 If you are using a Linux machine, you can get all the dependencies (except fitsio and speclite, which are pip-installable) from your distribution's package manager.
 Alternatively, you can install just the non-python dependencies with your package manager and then use Anaconda for your python stack.
 On OS X, I recommend using macports to get at least the non-python dependencies, and perhaps all of the python tools as well.